Tired And Hungry Nurse Kicks Out Her Boyfriend And His Dog Because He Used A Trick To Eat Her Food

 It seems clear from the beginning of this article that OP is carrying the bigger burden in this relationship.
 OP threw the boyfriend and his dog out of the house because she was too exhausted and had nothing to eat.

 And this is clear.
-However, this could be overreacting.
+However, this could be seen as overreacting.

-Maybe her BF could have fixed something.
-But she didn't give him a chance.
+Maybe her boyfriend could have fixed something, but she didn't give him a chance.

 And that's what she did wrong.
 She threw him out in the middle of the night.